Are you looking into breeding ball pythons?

 This temperature should be kept as stable as possible.

-A good incubator such as the one we recommended before will keep it as level as possible.
+A good incubator like the one we recommended before will keep it as level as possible.

-The humidity should be kept up around 60% relative humidity or higher.
+The humidity should be kept to around 60% relative humidity or higher.

 Lower humidities cause more problems and should be avoided if at all possible.